Komal-kalyanraman/container_manager/README.md

 - **Change database backend:**
   Implement the `IDatabaseHandler` interface for your preferred database (SQL, NoSQL, etc.) and update the service to use it.

+- **Add a new security algorithm:**
+  Implement a new security provider in `App/security/` by extending the `ISecurityProvider` interface, and update the CMake configuration and executor logic to support it.

+## Documentation & Architecture

+- For a comprehensive overview of the system design, security, and extensibility, see [Architecture Documentation](docs/architecture/architecture.md).
+- Doxygen HTML docs: After building, open `docs/doxygen/html/index.html` in your browser.

 ## Contributing

 Contributions are welcome!
 Please open issues or pull requests for bug fixes, new features, or documentation improvements.